 But perhaps the biggest limitation is that you can be excluded for pre-existing conditions

 The plans generally favor the healthy.
 If you had a bout with cancer a year ago, or you have a chronic health condition, like heart disease or diabetes, you may not be eligible for coverage.

 If you’re interested in pursuing this alternative, there are several healthcare sharing ministries available.
 Since this isn’t an industry in the traditional sense, plans can vary widely from one to another.

 7. Apply For AARP Vision And Dental Insurance At Age 50

-While you can’t qualify for Medicare until age 65, an AARP membership could help you get discounted vision and dental insurance as early as age 50.
+While you can’t qualify for Medicare until age 65, an AARP membership could help you get discounted vision and dental insurance.

 Many cheap insurance plans don’t come with coverage for vision and dental.
 Because of this, many people either pay for these expenses out-of-pocket or spring for more expensive healthcare plans.